kkaleidoskull/kkaleidoskull/README.md

 <sub> ~~^ i couldnt find the artist frowns~~ </sub>

-### if you are friends with any of the following people, please block me:

-@ZyncCollie

-@Therobotwinners

-@PrettyBumbIe

-@Nightlitmuse

-while i dont really have a dni, i want "freeshippers" and pro-harassment antis to stay away from me.
+### while i dont really have a dni, i want "freeshippers" and pro-harassment antis to stay away from me.